Master of Arts (M.A.)

 Applicants are expected to meet the minimum undergraduate 2.5 GPA requirement outlined by WSU Undergraduate Admissions.

 Students applying for the art therapy concentration must have 12 semester credits in psychology including general psychology, abnormal psychology, and developmental psychology, as well as 18 semester credits in studio art, including drawing, painting, sculpture or ceramics.
+Wayne State Universtiy and college scholarships and financial information for students.

 Students are required to maintain an overall GPA of 3.0 throughout the program classes and practicum experience, with no more than one grade of C+ or lower.
 Students who earn a second C will not be permitted to continue in the program.
 Grades of B- and lower, or patterns of grades only in the B range, are of concern, and intervention may be warranted.
 Grades reflect content mastery and affect how well students perform on the national exam.